I wanted to forget my problems. All of them.

 And that was the turning point: Little by little, I got better at solving my problems.
 I stopped pleasing everyone.
 I became content.
 I became more productive.
 I made better decisions.
 I started experimenting.
 I landed a cool job.
 I got better at my craft and explored different ways to live a good life.

-My situation gets better each day.
+My situation got better each day.
 Most of the things I wanted for my creative works and personal life came true.
 Was it easy?
 No. It was a painful process.
 I almost gave up.

 So what did I do?